Interested in a career in the medical field?

 Survey of Sociology (SOCI 101)

 The Pre-Medical and Health Professions Program is a University-wide program for students interested in pursuing a career in medical and health professional programs.
 Students in the program meet regularly with a Pre-Medical and Health Professions advisor to evaluate the student's academic progress and receive professional guidance regarding volunteer and community service, academic and standardized test requirements.
-For more information about the programs and requirements, please click on this document.

 Meet Mark Stoddard